 Yes!
 I continued lifting weights, going for walks, eating right, and doing all the things I could naturally to help with my bones.
 But then, right before the pandemic started, I was at a golf lesson and noticed a pain in my left thigh.
 I thought it was muscle pain from my exercises, so I just rested and monitored it for a few weeks.
 After about a month of it still hurting when I moved, I saw a nurse.
 This was during the lockdown periods, so it had to be done virtually.

 Did anything come from that appointment?

 It was the start of a long and frustrating road of discovery.
 First, the nurse referred me to a physical therapist.
 When that didn’t do the trick, I began a pain management plan.
 From there, I was referred to an acupuncturist.
-Then an orthopedic doctor sent me for x-rays.
-By that time, my other leg had begun to hurt, despite everything I was trying.
-In January 2021, I went for a new bone density test, and was then referred to another endocrinologist who then referred me to a doctor specializing in spines.
+Then, an orthopedic doctor sent me for X-rays.
+By then, my other leg had begun to hurt despite everything I tried.
+In January 2021, I went for a new bone density test and was then referred to another endocrinologist, who then referred me to a doctor specializing in spines.
 And that, finally, was when I was diagnosed with the “dreaded black line” in both legs.
 From the time of my first pain to a stress fracture diagnosis, eight months had passed.
-Digestible

 That’s quite the journey to get an answer about your pain.
 What happened next?

 The “dreaded black line,” simply put, is a stress fracture in the bone that, if left untreated, could lead to a severe break.
 Breaks for people with osteoporosis are very dangerous, as the bones are slow to heal and can greatly affect mobility for the rest of our lives.
 After my diagnosis, a surgeon called and told me to be very careful for the next few weeks until I could have surgery to put titanium rods into both legs.